willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 ## What is a pipeline build

-In some presentations I realized that this term is not known for many people, even those who are more familiar with approaches such as continuous integration and continuous delivery.
+In some presentations, I realised that this term is not known for many people, even those who are more familiar with approaches such as continuous integration and continuous delivery.